Maxodie/Mathilda/README.md

 ### Naming Convention

-- folder must be in named with "ILDA" at the start
+- files must be in named with "ILDA" at the start

 ### Licence